unrival-protocol/documentation/source/whitepaper.rst

 Objects
 -------

-As mentioned, Unrival is based on objects that improve the ability of agents to cooperate.
-It accomplishes this by giving agents a language for finding common ground with others.
-Underlying this is the assumption that agents may err or deceive while communicating about these objects.
-Since trust is a prerequisite to effectual communication (and solving coordination problems), Unrival objects have this baked into them as vaults do security.
+Unrival is based on shared objects that improve the ability of agents to cooperate.
+It accomplishes this by giving agents a language that reflects reality.
+Underlying this is the assumption that agents may err or deceive while communicating, and the medium of communication itself must have certain guard rails for facilitating faithful interaction.

 Put simply, Unrival is a way of making sure objects are what they say they are.
-In order to accomplish this, we make objects amenable to verification.
-Objects reference *proofs*, either directly or indirectly, and these must be falsifiable.
+In order to accomplish this, we make objects amenable to verification in a broad sense.
+For subjective verification, objects reference *proofs*, either directly or indirectly, and these must be falsifiable.
 A **proof** is a computer program that checks whether some object has certain properties.
-A **claim** is like a proof that requires input from human agents, usually because the satisfiability criteria are subjective.
+A claim is like a proof that requires input from human agents, usually because the satisfiability criteria are subjective.
 For example, a proof may require some integer stored at a certain address to be divisible by 3, while a claim can be made regarding this number's auspiciousness.
-Since proofs can be arbitrarily complex, they can serve as the basis for inheritance and also for differentiating objects.
+Since proofs can be arbitrarily complex, they can serve as the basis for inheritance and also for differentiating objects (where objects inherit proofs/claims from others).

+**Impermanence**

+What if we have some proof criteria we'd like to apply to some website?
+We have a url pointing us to some data, and this should be enough to run a proof on, no?

+There are no guarantees that data located at a certain ip address won't change.
+So we can prove something about it, but it could change immediately afterwards and our proof will be wrongly assuring us that we can trust the data at that location.
+For this reason, we use content-based addresses, whereby data is strongly couple to its address.

+**Content-Based Addresses**

+A process called hashing can be used to create a unique signature from data that will always look the same, given the same input data.
+We call this its **address**, and every object has one.

 There are two types of objects: simple and complex.